dotlang/language/README.md

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>><

 # Functions
+- A function can determine whether is expects var or val inputs.
+Caller must send exactly the same type.
+- A function can state it's output var/val.
+A caller must store it's output in exactly the same type and function must return exactly the same type. by default everything is val. so if it's not mentioned, output is val.

 function inputs must be named.
 - Function output can be any type.
 Even a tuple or a tuple with unnamed fields.
 Function is a piece of code which accepts a series of inputs and can return a single value.